shreyasgaonkar/social-media-posts/README.md

 ### Pre-reqs

+1. Get YouTube Channel ID from https://www.youtube.com/account_advanced
-1. Google developer account with API keys
+1. Google developer account with API keys.
+If you don't have it yet or misplaced the keys, generate it here: https://developers.google.com/youtube/v3/getting-started
-2. Twitter developer account with API keys
+1. Twitter developer account with API keys from https://developer.twitter.com/

 ### Installation